 2. Go Neutral First

 Never skip the neutral.
-Seriously.
 Neutral colors are a great way to get your look started.
 Begin with a light shade for your base, which can be found in a great palette.
 You should use this color to cover your entire eyelid from the crease to the corners, both inner and outer.
 Don’t go for the darkest

 shade you have, and don’t go for the lightest shade either.